johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-03-17-the-surprisingly-happy-tale-of-visual.md

 ![](http://4.bp.blogspot.com/-M-Qct1e8Ofo/UxiT5wHICLI/AAAAAAAAAiY/tHUQemETCGI/s320/LookItWorksRightOutTheBox.png)

-](<http://4.bp.blogspot.com/-M-Qct1e8Ofo/UxiT5wHICLI/AAAAAAAAAiY/tHUQemETCGI/s1600/LookItWorksRightOutTheBox.png>)As well it might.
+As well it might.
 I’d be worried if it didn’t.
 So I’ll move the contents of the release package into my empty project.
 Now let’s see if we can get those tests running inside Visual Studio.
 I’d heard of [Chutzpah](<https://chutzpah.codeplex.com/>) which describes itself thusly:

 > *“Chutzpah is an open source JavaScript test runner which enables you to run unit tests using QUnit, Jasmine, Mocha, CoffeeScript and TypeScript.” *